 There are lots of ratios floating around, but basically if your pile is wet and stinky you need to add more browns, if it is dry and slow to decompose add a few more greens.

-A ratio of at least 3 times as many browns as you have greens is a recipe for success.
+A successful compost pile has a ratio of at least 3 times as many browns as you have greens is a recipe for success.

 So for every shovel or bucketful of greens, sprinkle in 3 of the same measure of browns.